mohammedfirdouss/mohammedfirdouss/README.md

 # Me

 I love building software that real people use every day.
-I’m at my best when tackling hard, complex problems and taking full ownership of my systems end-to-end—whether that means writing clean code, debugging or managing production reliability.
+I’m at my best when tackling hard, complex problems and taking full ownership of my systems whether that means writing clean code, debugging or managing production reliability.

 Currently, I focus on cloud-native infrastructure, Kubernetes, and AI driven platforms, primary building with Go and Python.